 Grant applications had failed but by October 2014, although our bank balance was looking a little more healthy, our funds still weren’t sufficient to build.
 So, it was decided to tidy up the outside area by laying fine scalpings on the site.
 And to spruce it up inside we decided to buy all new matching chairs.
 We asked the Parish Council to assist with the cost and very generously they agreed to buy them for us as it would benefit the whole community.
 All we had to do was pay for the refurbishment of the store to make it more suitable for the fabric covered chairs.
 They have made a huge difference to the people who use the Hall being much more comfortable.

 As we didn’t have to use our funds to buy the chairs it was decided not to wait for the extension before the very old cooker was replaced.
 We now have a lovely new bigger all electric range style cooker.

 The extension will be completed – it will just take a bit longer than we would have liked.

-Fund raising is ongoing with the main annual event, the FIPPENNY FAYRE, taking place on the third Sunday in June each year at the Recreation Ground, Castle Lane.
+Fund raising is ongoing with the main annual event, the FIPPENNY FAYRE, taking place in June each year at the Recreation Ground, Castle Lane.
 DT11 0RL.